sinsii-lab/quickstart-sas-viya-azure/sas-viya/README.md

       b.
 Modify the security group of the Application Gateway.
 By default, this is called "PrimaryViyaLoadbalancer_NetworkSecurityGroup" and will be under the resource group of your SAS Viya deployment.
 Add an inbound rule for port 443 for the public IP found in step a.

-3. To verify that the connection works, on the machine assigned to the [httpproxy] host group in the Ansible inventory file in your SAS Data Agent environment, run the following:
+3. To verify that the connection works, on the machine assigned to the [httpproxy] host group in the Ansible inventory file in your SAS Data Agent environment:
    ```
     sudo yum install -y nc
     nc -v -z  <DNS-of-SAS-Viya-endpoint> 443